 - 1.1 The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
 Headings in this document are for ease of reference only and do not form part of these Sporting Regulations.
 Changes to these Sporting Regulations which, in the opinion of the FIA Technical Department, involve a significant change to the design of the car will be announced in accordance with Article 2.2 of the Formula One Technical Regulations.
-Other changes will be announced no later than the 31 October preceding the season of their introduction.
-All changes to the Formula One Technical and/or Sporting Regulations will be made in accordance with the procedures set out in Appendix 5. - 1.2 These Sporting Regulations were published on 12 December 2008 and replace all previous FIA Formula One World Championship Sporting Regulations in respect of the 2009 FIA Formula One World Championship.
+Other changes to the Formula One Technical and/or Sporting Regulations will be made in accordance with the procedures set out in Appendix 5. - 1.2 These Sporting Regulations were published on 30 April 2009 and replace all previous FIA Formula One World Championship Sporting Regulations in respect of the 2010 FIA Formula One World Championship.